elishacloud/BloodRayne-2-Patch/README.md

 * [d3d8to9](https://github.com/crosire/d3d8to9): Includes the full Direct3D 8 to Direct3D 9 code.
 * [DxWnd](https://sourceforge.net/projects/dxwnd/): Includes code from DxWnd for API hooking.
 * [rohitab.com](http://www.rohitab.com/discuss/topic/40594-parsing-pe-export-table/): Code in GetProcAddress function taken from source code found on rohitab.com

+### Development
+This project is written in C++ using Microsoft Visual Studio Community 2017.

 Thanks for stopping by!